 “Ridesharing” businesses such as Uber and Lyft have emerged as popular alternatives to other forms of personal transportation such as taxis.
 As the number of privately-owned and operated rideshare vehicles increases, it is only natural that the number of traffic accidents involving rideshares are also increasing.

-In today’s post, the rideshare personal injury lawyer at The Doan Law Firm gives an overview of the motor vehicle liability insurance provided to its drivers by rideshare giant Uber along with an explanation of the circumstances that will determine how much insurance coverage will be available to those who may be injured in an accident involving an Uber driver and vehicle.
+In today’s post, the Houston Uber accident attorneys at The Doan Law Firm give an overview of the motor vehicle liability insurance provided to its drivers by rideshare giant Uber along with an explanation of the circumstances that will determine how much insurance coverage will be available to those who may be injured in an accident involving an Uber driver and vehicle.

 Before discussing liability in a rideshare accident, we need to understand how an “uneventful” rideshare is accomplished.